Projects in Madagascar

 Health

 Community Health Advisors are tackling some of the most fundamental public health challenges in the world.
 Stationed at local clinics and partnered with local community health workers, we’re targeting the causes of stunting, waterborne illnesses, malaria mortality, unsafe drinking water, and the many diseases faced by families in Madagascar.
-We create care groups to train caregivers and mobilize community leaders, health workers, and partners to prevent disease--building the capacity of local health promoters in the process.
+We create care groups to train caregivers and mobilize community leaders, health workers, and partners to prevent disease, working alongside local health promoters in the process.